Attention Deficit Hyperactivity Disorder (ADHD) Nursing Service

 The ADHD nurse:

 - Supports the assessment process for ADHD

-- Provides a 5 week ADHD parenting programme that is moved throughout the year to all areas of the West Essex locality
+- Provides an ADHD parenting programme that is moved throughout the year to all areas of the West Essex locality

 - Provides training to schools to help support children with ADHD in school